-One-year Certificate programs and three-year Diploma programs are not included and are not approved by the VA.
+One-year Certificate programs are not included and are not approved by the VA.

 Education courses are approved when applicable to the Associate of Arts in Early Childhood Education only.
 They do not apply to the Certificate in Early Childhood Education.